-In order to do so, we vary the parameter τ in the range from 1 to 60 days.
-For mED the DET values is slightly lower than ED up to $\tau = 30$ days (Fig. 15).
-But after that, in the range of 30 to 60 days of τ , DET becomes higher for mED.
-So, for this particular time series we get more deterministic behaviour for delay in range 30 to 60 days.
+In order to compare the ED with the modified edit distance (mED) in the study of flood events, we compute the RP and determinism DET using both methods.
+For ED, there is no scope to implement a delay; we get the DET value for a constant temporal gap.
+In the case of mED, because of the predefined delay τ we can study the behavior at different timescales.
+In order to do so, we vary the parameter τ in the range from 1 to 60 d.
+For mED the DET values are slightly lower than ED up to $\tau = 30 d$ (Fig. 15).
+However, after that, in the range of 30 to 60 d of τ , DET becomes higher for mED.
+So, for this particular time series we get more deterministic behavior for delay in the range 30 to 60 d.

 To determine the statistical significance of the RP analysis, we develop the following statistical test.
-We use random shuffle surrogates (Scheinkman and LeBaron, 1989) statistical testing.
+We use random shuffle surrogate (Scheinkman and LeBaron, 1989) statistical testing.
 Suzuki et al. (2010) used this method for finding serial dependency on foreign exchange tick data by quantifying the diagonal lines in the RP (DET measure).

-We first set a null hypothesis, then we generate a set of random surrogates that preserve the null hypothesis property.
-After that, we compare the test statistics of the original data with the surrogates data.
-We can reject the null hypothesis if the test statistics obtained from the surrogate data and the original data is out of the specified range, else we cannot reject the null hypothesis.
+We first set a null hypothesis, and then we generate a set of random surrogates that preserve the null hypothesis property.
+After that, we compare the test statistics of the original data with the surrogate data.
+We can reject the null hypothesis if the test statistics obtained from the surrogate data and the original data are out of the specified range, else we cannot reject the null hypothesis.